raysas/protein-structure-proximity-network/readme.md

 python code/generate_network.py <pdb_id> <distance_threshold>
 ```

 _Make sure you input a valid PDB id.
-Check [here](https://www.rcsb.org/docs/general-help/identifiers-in-pdb) for more info._
+Check [here](https://www.rcsb.org/docs/general-help/identifiers-in-pdb) for more info.
+You can also provide a pdb file path instead of an id, under testing - succesful trials so far._

 #### 2. Import python module